 One of the most recent developments has been to extend the concept of bribery from bribery of public officers to commercial bribery (bribery of managers of corporations), which is now specifically punished.
 If the briber acts within a corporate organisation, his or her own company may also be punished (not the company of the bribed, which has suffered damage from the act).

-Additionally, as of 1 January 2015, corporate liability has been extended to self-laundering (defined in Article 648 ter 1 of the Italian Criminal Code).
-Therefore, corporations may be liable if their employees, having committed or participated in committing an intentional crime, employ, replace or transfer, in financial, entrepreneurial or speculative activities, money, goods or other benefits derived from the commission of such a crime, in order to hinder the identification of their criminal origin.
+Additionally, as of 1 January 2015, corporate liability has been extended to self-laundering (defined in Article 648-ter 1 of the Italian Criminal Code).
+Therefore, corporations may be liable if their employees, having committed or participated in committing an intentional crime, employ, replace or transfer, in financial, entrepreneurial or speculative activities, money, goods or other benefits derived from the commission of such a crime, to hinder the identification of their criminal origin.
 This new provision has had a significant impact on companies that have promptly had to adjust their compliance programmes, including measures to prevent the commission of self-laundering.

-With regard to bribery, it should be mentioned that Law No. 3/2019 amending Legislative Decree No. 231/2001 (the Anti-Corruption Law), which aims to strengthen the fight against public corruption and increases the penalties for committing acts of corruption, has added to Article 25 the following:
+With regard to bribery, it should be mentioned that Law No. 3/2019 amending Decree 231/2001 (the Anti-Corruption Law), which aims to strengthen the fight against public corruption and increases the penalties for committing acts of corruption, has added to Article 25 the following: